Architecting in the Cloud: Taking on the GCP Dress4Win Case Study - Part 1

 The full case study can be read at https://cloud.google.com/certification/guides/cloud-architect/casestudy-dress4win-rev2.
 To summarise, the company provides a web application and mobile app to "allow users to manage their wardrobe" and "connect them to relevant designers and retailers".
 They have a multi-tiered environment with Database, Compute, Messaging and Big Data Processing.

 From my consultancy experience, technology is not the only (and regularly the least troublesome) barrier or driver to change.
-So in true rebellious thinking, pick apart the case study from beginning to end.
+So in true rebellious thinking, let's pick apart the case study from beginning to end and analyze the business drivers.
 In their executive statement;

 "concerned about our ability to scale and contain costs with our current infrastructure" - concerns around keeping up with business growth while maintaining cost control.

 "traffic patterns are highest in the mornings and weekend evenings; during other times, 80% of our capacity is sitting idle." - the business has identified that they have significant waste in their current infrastructure.

 "Our capital expenditure is now exceeding our quarterly projections.
 Migrating to the cloud will likely cause an initial increase in spending, but we expect to fully transition before our next hardware refresh cycle." - capital expenditure is financially tough on a business.
 It is tough to see large amounts of cash go towards something in one go, that it is depreciating in value before it has even been turned on.

 "For the first phase of their migration to the cloud, Dress4Win is moving their development and test environments." - a safe but understandable way to move towards cloud.
 By learning the pitfalls of cloud they will be better equipped to move their production environment - the heart of their business.